The entrepreneurship journey begins at 10, not 25

 After some years of working in product design and even founding a startup, Rajesh’s latest qualification is a masters of Science in system design and management from the Massachusetts Institute of Technology.
 This is where he began seriously thinking about the problem of creating more entrepreneurs.

 “Here I was – this kid from a small village who just happened to have the right stimuli at the right time,” said Rajesh, believing that it spurred him on and brought him to where he is today.

 “There are millions of kids around the world who may not get the right stimuli.”
 With this in mind, Rajesh set out on a path to create a process that provides students with the right input for entrepreneurship.

 He truly believes that the number of entrepreneurs in any community can be multiplied.
-Many entrepreneurship programmes around the world are carried out in a top-down fashion which is not the most effective way to create entrepreneurs.
+Many entrepreneurship programs around the world are carried out in a top-down fashion which is not the most effective way to create entrepreneurs.

-According to Rajesh, the founders and startups that come from these programmes are given funding and other resources.
+According to Rajesh, the founders and startups that come from these programs are given funding and other resources.
 Despite this, they often fail.
 “Because it’s the first time they’re ever doing it.
 They’re just about learning to walk.”

 By giving funds and having them start companies, these founders are not given a chance to learn and fail.
 Instead, Rajesh thinks the focus should be on exposing kids to entrepreneurship and inspiring them.

-“Often these programmes focus on 25-year-old people.
+“Often these programs focus on 25-year-old people.
 I believe it should be done when they’re 10-years-old because to master these things in your 20s – the rate of learning is pretty steep,” he shares.